 Administrators can choose from one of the following workaround options.

-Some Public Root CAs, such as DigiCert and IdenTrust, issue certificates with combined EKU from an alternative root, which may not be included in the Chrome browser’s trust store.
-Coordinate with your CA provider to check the availability of such certificates, and, before deploying them, ensure that both the server presenting the certificate and the clients consuming it trust the corresponding Root CA.
+Some public root CAs, such as DigiCert and IdenTrust, issue certificates with combined EKU types (server and client certificates) from an alternative root, which may not be included in the Chrome Root Store.
+Coordinate with the CA provider to check the availability of such certificates, and, before deploying them, ensure that both the server presenting the certificate and the clients consuming it trust the corresponding root CA.

-This approach alleviates the need to upgrade server software to mitigate sunsetting of Client Authentication EKU enforced by the Google Chrome Root Program Policy.
+This approach alleviates the need to upgrade server software to mitigate sunsetting of Client Authentication EKU that is enforced by the Chrome Root Program Policy.

-Certificates that were issued by Public Root CAs before May 2026 that have both Server and Client Authentication EKU will continue to be honored until their term expires.
+Certificates that were issued by public root CAs before the sunsetting of Client Authentication EKU and that have both Server and Client Authentication EKU will continue to be honored until their term expires.
 However, it is best to renew combined EKU certificates before policy sunsetting occurs.

-Upgrade your servers after the solution mentioned below is available.
+Upgrade servers after the solution mentioned in this field notice is available.

-The following image shows the Client Authentication EKU depreciation timeline (subject to change):
+The following image shows the Client Authentication EKU depreciation timeline, which is subject to change.
+For the most recent information, check with the specific CA.

-To manage certificates for your Cisco Collaboration product, see the steps in the following admin guides:
+To manage certificates for Cisco Collaboration products, see the steps in the following guides:

 Option 3: Evaluate and Migrate to Alternatives

-Evaluate feasibility of transition to a private PKI, and then set up a private CA to issue single certificates with combined EKU (Server and Client certificates with the required EKUs).
+Evaluate the feasibility of transitioning to a private PKI and then set up a private CA to issue single certificates with combined EKUs.

-Before issuing or deploying a certificate, ensure that both the server presenting the certificate and all clients consuming it trust the corresponding Root CA. Using this approach will alleviate the need to upgrade server software to mitigate sunsetting of Client Authentication EKU enforced by the Google Chrome Root Policy.
+Before issuing or deploying a certificate, ensure that both the server presenting the certificate and all clients consuming it trust the corresponding root CA. Using this approach will alleviate the need to upgrade server software to mitigate sunsetting of Client Authentication EKU that is enforced by the Chrome Root Program Policy.

 Solution